Secret Squirrel: Super Secret Secret Squirrel

-Morocco's color scheme has been redesigned, his wardrobe's palette has been swapped and he wears sunglasses.
+Morocco's color scheme has been redesigned; his wardrobe's palette has been swapped and he wears sunglasses.
 Cummings' portrayal of Morocco makes his voice less of a Peter Lorre impersonation: the Moroccan accent remains, but the voice is higher-pitched.
 He also now has an evil twin brother named Scirocco Mole (voiced by Jess Harnell).

 Apparently, in the 1993 revival cartoons, the personalities and traits of Secret and Morocco have been switched as opposed to their original 1960s personalities.
 Morocco was more of a chauffeur and used to be quite intelligent, while in the revival cartoons he is more independent as a sidekick, becomes more of a bungler, and is more childlike, often getting injured (which was Secret's department in the 1960s series) and often using his catchphrase "Okay, Secret!".
-Secret was portrayed as a bumbling secret agent in the original, while in the revival version he is actually capable of doing his job right.
+Secret was portrayed as a bumbling secret agent in the original, while in the revival version he is actually capable of doing his job effectively.
 He can be both a workaholic and more easygoing while still able to get the job done.
 Like the original, Secret has a gadget for almost everything but also relies on his mixed martial arts combat skills.
 Most of his injuries either come from his job or Morocco's bumbling.

 The Chief speaks with a British accent now (due to being voiced by Tony Jay), as evidenced by his catchphrase "Good show, Secret".